SUNW4VE/ChromaFire/README.md

 ## Overview

 `fastCF` (ChromaFire 3) is a high-performance, low-latency color-based exploit demonstrator designed to showcase vulnerable features to Pixel Gun 3D game developers.
+ChromaFire only works with legacy versions of the game, as it has been patched.

 ## fastCF vs. Legacy Chromafire